-The following demographic information represents the status of the Registry population during the State of Alaska fiscal year beginning July 1, 2016 through June 30, 2017.
+The following demographic information represents the status of the Registry population during the State of Alaska fiscal year beginning July 1, 2018 through June 30, 2019.
 Since the registry is constantly evolving, this data represents the specified time period and may not reflect the current state of the registry.
 The historical demand for services reflects minimal variance in population, geographic distribution, and services requests over time.
-The following data was taken from the DS3 data management system, which is used by SDS to maintain the DDRR.
+The following data was taken from the from the Harmony data management system which went into effect January 16, 2018.
+Currently SDS uses the Harmony system to maintain the DDRR.